What is the Sports Premium Grant?

 - supporting and engaging pupils through new of additional sports clubs

-- raising the profile of sport and fitness through additional school events (whole school Cross Country event, Girls Football Tournament)
+- raising the profile of sport and fitness through additional school events (whole school Cross Country event, Girls Football Tournament, B team netball tournaments and games)

 - increasing the amount of competitive sport in which our children participate and encouraging more pupils to enter